Stainless steel cookware set neatly arranged on a kitchen counter — non-toxic and durable option for healthy cooking.

 3. (Optional) Olive Oil Polish: Some people use olive oil on a cloth to wipe the surface after cleaning.
 While this doesn’t remove residue, it can add a natural shine.

-No, you don’t need to heat or do any special “burn-in” process.
-Just clean it properly before use.
+And just to clear things up: No, you don’t need to heat or do any special ‘burn-in’ process.
+Just a good clean before its first use is all it takes to make your new stainless steel cookware ready!

 🍳 Getting Used to Cooking with Stainless Steel